INIGO-7/flutterfoodieapp/README.md

 Original project by: **Olusegun Festus Babajide** [![Twitter Follow](https://img.shields.io/twitter/follow/iamjideguru.svg?style=social)](https://twitter.com/iamjideguru)

-Work on the project resumed by: @AndoniOka, @MaMarco13, @INIGO-7 and Germán Darío Della Nave
+Work on the project resumed by:
+- @AndoniOka
+- @MaMarco13
+- @INIGO-7
+- Germán Darío Della Nave

+This project is meant to extend the functionality of the original foodie app, which only implemented 2 screens, the main app screen and the trending restaurants screen.
+We intend on implementing the user screen and the notifications screen.

 ## 📸 ScreenShots